TELLConsult Course Moderator Team Members

 His special interests are: Language teaching and language learning, E-Learning and project management.

 Ton Koenraad, former secondary school teacher, worked for twenty years as teacher educator & e-project manager at the Faculty of Education, Hogeschool Utrecht, University of Applied Sciences in the Netherlands.

 He has initiated and coordinated international projects in the fields of computer supported innovation in education and for modern languages and teacher education in particular.

-On behalf of TELLConsult he was/is full partner in the projects the summer courses he is coordinating, are mainly based on.
+On behalf of TELLConsult he was/is full partner in the projects the courses offered by TELLConsult Training are mainly based on.